CelliesProjects/eStreamplayer32-vs1053-pio/README.md

 Plays mp3, ogg, aac and aac+ streams.

+Compatible with esp32, esp32-s2 and probably esp32-s3. (my s3 mini died on me)

 ### What can you do with this app?

 -  Play your local files.